Someone stole my logo, what can I do?

 2. Send out a DMCA Notice

-DMCA stands for Digital Millennium Copyright Act.
-A DMCA notice informs a company that they are using or linking to material that infringes on a copyright.
+DMCA stands for Digital Millennium Copyright Act and a DMCA notice informs a company that they are using or linking to material that infringes on a copyright.
 Here is a great article on how to send out a DMCA Notice.

 3. Reach out to a trusted Lawyer